-The Group owns, indirectly through those two subsidiaries, a total of 55% of the Ordinary Class A shares in Jubilee Management Limited.
+The Group owns, indirectly through those two subsidiaries, a total of 55.46% of the Ordinary Class A shares in Jubilee Management Limited.
 On 18 August 2020, the "golden" share owned by the property manager was executed and the Company took control of the entity.
 The results of Jubilee Management Limited are consolidated into these financial statements from the date control was obtained.

-23. NET ASSET VALUE PER SHARE
+24. NET ASSET VALUE PER SHARE

-The below table reconciles the difference between the published net asset value as at 30 September 2022 and the net asset value calculated as part of these Consolidated Financial Statements.
-The variances detailed have resulted from disparities between the valuation assumptions used for the purposes of the published net asset value and those required under IFRS.
-The Directors do not believe that they will incur Document Duty on the disposal of the SPVs which hold the individual properties.
+The below table reconciles the difference between the published net asset value as at 30 September 2023 and the IFRS net asset value calculated as part of these Consolidated Financial Statements.
+The variances detailed have resulted from disparities between the special valuation assumptions used for the purposes of the published net asset value and those required under IFRS.
+The Directors do not believe that they will incur Document Duty on the disposal of the SPVs which hold the individual properties in Guernsey and Isle of Man.

 There are also sometimes variances in the accruals recorded between the publication of the unaudited net asset value and the Consolidated Financial Statements.
 These tend to arise as a result of the differing time frames between the preparation of each report.
 Should additional information become available after the publication of the quarterly valuation, these changes would be reflected in the Consolidated Financial Statements but not the published valuation.
-Special assumptions during the valuation process in relation to document duty have been made.
+Special assumptions on investment properties located in Guernsey and Isle of Man during the valuation process in relation to document duty have been made.
 The adjustments to fair value of investment property detailed in the below table reflect this special assumption of purchaser's costs at 1.5%.

-30 September 2022 £ 30 September 2021 £ Net asset value attributable to Ordinary Shares per consolidated financial statements 145,675,337 140,838,932 Adjustments: Adjustments to fair value of investment property 12,660,000 13,339,998 Adjustments to tax payable 273,619 161,962 Adjustments to other current assets and liabilities 22,057 1,575 Reclassification of sinking fund reserve - (282,245) Published net asset value per the Regulatory News Service 158,631,013 154,060,222 Shares in issue 159,892,798 159,892,798 Published Net Asset Value per Share 0.992 0.964 IFRS Net Asset Value per share O.911 0.881
+30 September 2023 £ 30 September 2022 £ Net asset value attributable to Ordinary Shares per consolidated financial statements 137,145,559 145,675,337 Adjustments: Adjustments to fair value of investment property 9,190,000 12,660,000 Adjustments to tax payable (109,006) 273,619 Adjustments to other current assets and liabilities 422,032 22,057 Published net asset value per the Regulatory News Service 146,648,585 158,631,013 Shares in issue 159,892,798 159,892,798 Published Net Asset Value per Share 0.917 0.992 IFRS Net Asset Value per share 0.858 0.911

-24. DIVIDENDS
+25. DIVIDENDS

-During the year, dividends totalling 6.6 pence per share (£9,673,514) (30 September 2021: 6.6 pence per share (£10,552,924)) have been declared and £6,210 (30 September 2021: £6,210) remains outstanding at 30 September 2022, to ordinary shareholders, with a further dividend of 1.65 pence per share paid post year end on 30 November 2022.
+During the year, dividends totalling 6.6 pence per share (£10,552,924) (30 September 2022: 6.6 pence per share (£9,673,514) have been declared and £6,210 (30 September 2022: £6,210) remains outstanding at 30 September 2023, to ordinary shareholders.

-25. CONTROLLING PARTY
+26. CONTROLLING PARTY